The Queen of Spades (opera): Act 3

-In his room at the barracks, as the winter wind howls, Herman reads a letter from Liza, who wants him to meet her at midnight by the river bank.
+In his room at the barracks, as the winter wind howls, Herman reads a letter from Lisa, who wants him to meet her at midnight by the river bank.
 He imagines he hears the chorus chanting at the old Countess's funeral, then is startled by a knock at the window.
-The old woman's ghost appears, announcing that against her will she must tell him the secret so that he can marry and save Liza.
+The old woman's ghost appears, announcing that against her will she must tell him the secret so that he can marry and save Lisa.
 Dazed, Herman repeats the three cards she tells him—three, seven, ace.